This kind of emulsion is already sensitised and ready for use.

 Temperature, relative humidity and airflow affect the drying time.
 The screen must be completely dried before exposure, that way we will achieve a higher resistance to ink and ink cleaners.
 Drying the screen at higher temperatures than recommended, or under different conditions than mentioned may lead to inconsistent results and varying resistance.

+Expose the screen with a metal halogen lamp (recommended).
 Due to the many factors that determine the exposure time, we cannot give accurate times.
 The correct exposure time is the maximum time that achieves the optimum resolution; it must be determined by successive tests, with a step exposure or with an exposure calculator such as KOPIMASK CONTROL STRIP KS1.

 Under-exposure is slimy on the squeegee side during developing.
 Over-exposure leads to a loss of detail.
 Correctly exposed screens withstand high tap water pressure during washout.